faucetsdn/udmi/docs/specs/subblocks.md

 different sources:

 * **Model**: Model-based description of this device.
-Unlike the other messages, this exists independent of any actual physical device, and will be injected by the syste through something like the `registrar` tool.
+Unlike the other messages, this exists independent of any actual physical device, and will be injected by the system through something like the `registrar` tool.
 The _model_ is typically also refleced in a _site\_model_ as a static set of files somewhere.
 * **Event**: Streaming telemetry.
 This is essentially a raw feed from the device itself,